 Reforms to the Safeguard Mechanism

-The Government is reforming the Safeguard Mechanism to reduce emissions baselines predictably and gradually over time for facilities already covered by the Safeguard Mechanism, on a trajectory consistent with achieving net zero by 2050.
+The Government is reforming the Safeguard Mechanism to reduce emissions limits, called baselines, predictably and gradually on a trajectory consistent with achieving net zero by 2050.

 The Government has conducted two formal consultation processes: